Skip to main content

 • “I've had the game crash randomly, quests bug out, experienced model glitches left and right, found items I just could not pick up despite being crucial quest things.”

-• “Honestly, I've played a lot of really bad early access games but this one truly takes the cake, from the buggy cutscenes and mechanics, having to fully restart the game just to have things function, to 'placeholder cinematics?', or my personal favorite; having a majority of the actual 'functional' cutscenes glitching out and displaying nothing at all (like one of the first cutscenes that's supposed to introduce you to your 'new life' but instead you're on a floating boat on what's supposed to be a lake, though there is no lake in sight).”
+• “Honestly, I've played a lot of really bad early access games but this one truly takes the cake, from buggy cutscenes and mechanics, having to fully restart the game just for things to function, to placeholder cinematics, or having a majority of the actual functional cutscenes glitching out and displaying nothing at all.”

 • optimization